anonhostpi/Infrastructure-Host/docs/AUTOINSTALL_MEDIA_CREATION/AUTOINSTALL_CONFIGURATION.md

 # 4.2 Autoinstall Configuration

 Autoinstall uses a `user-data` file for installation automation.
+This configuration is intentionally minimal - it only installs the base OS with cloud-init.
+User setup, packages, and services are configured via cloud-init (see Chapter 5).

 **Configuration Files:** Replace placeholders with values from:
 - [network.config.yaml](../../network.config.yaml) - Hostname, IPs, gateway, DNS
-- [identity.config.yaml](../../identity.config.yaml) - Username, password hash, SSH keys

 ## Directory Structure